Pena Palace, one of the most romantic castles in the world, is nestled in Southern Portugal, on top of São Pedro de Penaferrim of Sintra.

 The National Palace of Pena is so unique that UNESCO classified the Palace and its landscape as a World Heritage Site in 1995.

-This article shares everything you need to know before buying your Pena Palace tickets.
+This article shares everything you must know before booking your Pena Palace tickets.

 What to expect at Pena Palace